 Imagine now that you've built a little complex of medium-sized and small houses around a courtyard, built a large meeting room with a large institutional-style kitchen in it in the middle of the courtyard, and have a few strange notations about chicken coops and large-scale composting bins on your blueprints.

-What started out to be highly economical, such as no individual kitchens in each unit, usually blossoms into something expensive as the people involved begin to express all their wants and needs, and look for land where both the zoning and the ambiance will accommodate their wishes.
+What started out to be highly economical, such as the lack of individual kitchens in each unit, usually blossoms into something expensive as the people involved begin to express all their wants and needs, and as they then look for land where both the zoning and the ambiance will accommodate their wishes.

-It's not at all unusual for the would-be intentional community members to need a consultant to help them organize the entire project, mediate conflict that arises in the midst of the planning, and sometimes even help connect them with the three or four specialty builders who specialize in this type of development.
+It's not at all unusual for the would-be intentional community members to need a consultant to help them organize the entire project, mediate conflict that arises in the midst of the planning, and sometimes even help connect them with the three or four specialty builders who might bid on construction of this type of development.

 Sometimes the originators of the co-housing idea or opportunity are able to locate the other prospective participants simply by word of mouth, but more often they have to resort to some form of marketing or advertising.